plaveczlambert/deep_euler_tests/README.md

 The same scheme was proposed in the paper [Hypersolvers: Toward Fast Continuous-Depth Models](https://papers.nips.cc/paper/2020/hash/f1686b4badcf28d33ed632036c7ab0b8-Abstract.html)

 In this repository the Deep Euler Method is tested on two different equations: the Lotka-Volterra equation and the Van der Pol equation.
+The aim of the tests is to compare the solutions got by using the Euler, the Deep Euler and the Dormand--Prince method.
+No attempt is made to compare the computational costs.

+The data generation and neural network training is implemented in Python.
+The Deep Euler Method is implemented in C++.
+This demonstrates the viability of a C++ DEM implementation, but the code is far from optimized.

 ## Running the Codes